dominig/pyscript_power_load_balance/README.md

 You will need to install pyscript before using it\
   https://hacs-pyscript.readthedocs.io/en/latest/reference.html#state-variable-functions

-The base principle is that a PowerSavingMode number is set via an automation\
+The base principle of the load balancing is that a PowerSavingMode number is set via an automation\
 You can use any input number as a target.
 My example uses the house actual consumed power in Watts and a numeric helper\
 You would be better at reading the power used by other equipement than the total value. \
 What you really need to estimate is the remaining energy available for your heating system.\
 I designed it for controling my heating but you could use as well starting and stopping of heavy equipements or time of the day.\
-The calculation of available power assement automation is not part of the script but I provide my use case as an example.
+The calculation of available power assement automation is not part of the round robin script but I provide a simple automation use case as an example in the config directory.

+The script powersavemode.py implement a more sofisticated management of the power saving status.\
+It uses of few information reported by roundrobin.py to simplify the configuration. \

 The PowerSavingMode is monitored and any change will trigger a reduction or increase of usable ressources.\
 My loads (radiators) are all of identical value.\
 **It's important to realise that regular switching on/off will be done on each ressource while you play with high power.**

-## ---------- DESCRIPTION ----------------
+# ---------- DESCRIPTION  roundrobin.py----------------
-### It monitors \
+### It monitors
    - a list of virtual toggle switches (see HA Toogle helpers or HACS.virtual swiches)\
      defined in the list RADIATOR_VIRTUAL_SWITCH_INV_DICT\
        **AND REPEATED** in the @triggger decorator